Skye-XD/desktop-icons-ng/README.md

 - [x] New - Set the correct cursor with current action on Drop on Gnome Shell Actors like the Dock.
 Improve Gnome Shell Drop.

+- [X] New - tool tips are now positioned correctly to not go under the dash or make it autohide, or go over any gnome shell actors on the edge of the screen.

+- [X] New - About pane if preferences page that shows the correct version of the extension and weblimks to gitlab website.

 **FIXES**

 - [x] Fix Gtk4 Icon Rendering Code to at least render generic correct icons at the correct size.